ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 ### Exporting partially indexed items

-We recommend that you don't export partially indexed items (also called unindexed items) from the built-in search that's created when you create a new DSR case.
+We recommend that you don't export partially indexed items (also called unindexed items) from the built-in search that's created when you create a DSR case.
 That's because the search results will more than likely include partially indexed items for other users in your organization, and not just partially indexed items for the data subject).
 Instead, we recommend that you create a separate Content Search that's associated with the DSR case that's designed to export only the partially indexed items related to the data subject.

 Here's a high-level process to export partially indexed items.
 After they're export, you can review them to determine if an item is responsive to a DSR access or export request.

-1. Open the DSR case and create a new search on the **Search** page.
+1. Open the DSR case and create a search on the **Search** page.

 2. Use the following criteria for configuring the search query and the content locations to search: